-We went back to Aruba for a second time… 6 years later.
+We went back to Aruba for a second time — 6 years later.

 This time it was the first week of December.
 We arrived on a Sunday afternoon and left on Friday afternoon.
 That’s 4 full days of fun, and 2 half days.
 Since we’d been there before, 4 days was plenty of time to see and do everything this time.

-The alcoholic drinks were plentiful — and free — but we actually didn’t drink much at the hotel this time because they were all way too sweet.
-This was mostly due to the juices used when making fruity drinks.
-We learned a little trick though.
-Ask for a double shot of alcohol in each drink.
+The alcoholic drinks were plentiful (and free),but we actually didn’t drink much at the hotel this time — because they were all made way too sweet.
+We were told that this is mostly due to the juices that are used when making fruity drinks in Aruba.
+We learned a little trick though — ask for a double shot of alcohol in each drink.
 That way, there’s less sweetness in each sip.
 It helped a lot.
 My drink of choice this time: Aruba Ariba.
 Jim’s favorite: Screwdriver.
 And our friends’ faves: Rum Punch.

 Jim and I each had a really rough time with diarrhea (and some vomiting) this time.
 Thankfully, the gift shop at the Riu Palace sells Imodium — even though the concierge desk at the hotel won’t admit that, because they don’t like offering “medicine” on the premises which could affect your overall health.
 (They actually wanted me to take a cab ride to the local pharmacy instead of waiting 10 minutes for the gift shop to open!)
 The gift shop sells Imodium in small portions, rather than selling the entire box as we’re used to in the U.S. They break up the blister packs into 6-pack sections — which is the maximum you can take in a 24-hour period.
 Since Jim and I were both dealing with it at different times, I ended up going back a second time to buy another 6-pack.
 And then a third time before we flew home — just to be sure I’d have something in case of an emergency.
 For the record, their supply of Imodium was dramatically decreasing each day.
 So it was obvious that we weren’t the only ones in the Riu hotel dealing with this issue.